Pacific Elementary School

 Music

 With the support of the Pacific School Foundation, Pacific School has a long history of promoting instrumental and vocal music education.
+Currently, music is taught to all grade levels by Katie Hicks, and students perform small concerts.

 Student Film Festival